 - Add letters and symbols that you want on your banner.
 You probably want the letters to be in all caps.

-- Click the drop down arrow next to the font and select a font you want.
+- Click the drop down arrow next to the font and select one of the Cricut fonts you want.
 This is totally personal preference but be sure to choose a font that will show up from a distance.
 Your choices will depend on whether you pay for Cricut Access and what fonts you have installed on your pc.

 - Resize the letters so that the M or largest letter fits on the banner pieces.